 The mission of the ASL/English Interpreting Program is to prepare entry-level practitioners who are capable of managing the intercultural demands and complex cognitive tasks for conveying dynamically equivalent messages between American Sign Language and English.
 The program strives to provide an evidence-based curriculum that instills strong communication skills in English (written and spoken) and American Sign Language (receptive and expressive).
 The program is based on core values of ethical reasoning and decision-making, critical thinking, and Deaf community alliance.
 In addition, we aspire to graduate students who consistently demonstrate interpersonal skills that reflect unconditional positive regard for all participants in the interpreting process and professional dispositions that embrace diversity, respect, equity, and equality of opportunity among the diverse language and cultural groups of the community.
 Program faculty members are committed to conducting and incorporating research in interpreting and interpreter education, receiving ongoing training on best practices in distance learning, and infusing the standards outlined by the Commission on Collegiate Interpreter Education.

 The graduate program in special education prepares graduate students to assume positions as professional practitioners who work with exceptional individuals.
 The majority of these practitioners become teachers in self-contained classes or resource rooms, while others serve in positions such as consulting teacher, behavior analyst, parent-infant specialist, or sign language interpreter.
 Practitioners may serve individuals with special needs ranging from preschool through adulthood.
 Additionally, they may work with the families of individuals with special needs.

 Majors in special education consist of a minimum of 36 credits of graduate study.
-The inital certification Master's degree program requires additonal credit hours.
+The initial certification Master's degree program requires additional credit hours.
 An individually designed program of study for each student is developed by the student in collaboration with his or her faculty advisor.
-For admission into the special education graduate program an applicant must

 Students not meeting minimum criteria for admission may be considered for admission under the UNF/College exceptions policy.
 Please check with the program director or the office of academic advising for procedures on admission by exceptions.
 The program makes special provisions for admitting students with disabilities.